 Available with Spatial Analyst license.

-The hydrologic modeling tools in the ArcGIS Spatial Analyst toolbox provide methods for describing the physical components of a surface.
+The hydrologic modeling tools in the ArcGIS Spatial Analyst extension toolbox provide methods for describing the physical components of a surface.
 The hydrologic tools allow you to identify sinks, determine flow direction, calculate flow accumulation, delineate watersheds, and create stream networks.
 The image below is of a resulting stream network derived from an elevation model:

 Using an elevation raster or digital elevation model (DEM) as input, it is possible to automatically delineate a drainage system and quantify the characteristics of the system.
 The following graphics illustrate the steps involved in calculating a watershed and stream network from a DEM.